Flavoring the production of Higgs pairs: The model

 The effective $U(1)_{F}$ invariant Yukawa Lagrangian includes terms that become the Yukawa couplings after the $U(1)_{F}$ flavor symmetry is spontaneously broken.
 It is given by \cite{ Froggatt:1978nt}:

 where $\rho^{f}_{ij}$ ($f=u,\,d,\,\ell$) are dimensionless parameters ostensibly of order $\mathcal{O}(1)$.
-The amounts $q_{ij}^f$ represent the Abelian charges that reproduce the observed fermion masses and $\Lambda$ is the ultraviolet mass scale.
+The amounts $q_{ij}^f$ represent the Abelian charges that reproduce the observed fermion masses and $\Lambda$ is the ultraviolet mass scale, which is not predicted by the Froggat-Nielssen mechanism, it can be between the weak and the Planck scale.
+However, there is an essential requirement: the flavor symmetry must be broken in a way such that the ratio $\frac{v_s}{\sqrt{2}\Lambda}\lesssim 1$.
 To generate the Yukawa couplings from Lagrangian \eqref{eq:fermlag} one must spontaneously break both, the $U(1)_{F}$ as well as EW symmetries.
-Once it is done, we arrive to the $S f_i\bar{f}_i$ interactions as shown in Table \ref{Diagonal_couplings}.
+Once this is done, we arrive to the $S f_i\bar{f}_i$ interactions as shown in Table \ref{Diagonal_couplings}.
 We note that to avoid large deviations from the SM coupling, $v_s\approx\Lambda$ and $\cos\alpha\approx -1$ are required, as below.